 Darla was an exceptional black bitch and finished quickly.
 I co-owned her, and she was bred to CH Merrimac’s Start Me Up, "Mick".
 The breeding of Darla to Mick produced an exceptional litter of 5 BB, 1RB, and 3BD in late November of 2001, including BIS BISS Top 20 CH Merrimac’s Poseidon On Board "Poseidon", who had both majors by 8 months and finished from the puppy classes; sister CH Merrimac’s Titania Mania, who finished at 15 months with 3 majors; sister CH Merrimac’s Nova Nike CDX RA; and brother CH Merrimac’s Morpheus At Midnight.

 Valencia was a lovely black bitch with clean, beautiful lines.
 I bred her to Poseidon and she produced a wonderful litter including CH Merrimac’s the Agean RA CD CGC TDI, "Gus", and Merrimac’s Andromeda.

-There have been and are many more, all special in their own way, some finished champions, some top performance and service dogs, all beloved family members.
+There have been and are many more, all special in their own way, some finished champions, and some top performance , all beloved family members.
 I’ve had the privilege of making wonderful, life long friends in the Vandivers, the Humphries, Sara Casper, and so many others.